Signaturgruppen-A-S/signaturgruppen-broker-documentation/sessions.md

 After calling the Logout API endpoint the ID token should be discarded.

-NEB will ensure to call required logout endpoints at the external identity provider if required.
+Signaturgruppen Broker will ensure to call required logout endpoints at the external identity provider if required.

 # Single-Sign-On and Single-Log-Out (SSO and SLO)

-Neb supports various setups utilizing SSO either directly through NEB or identity providers like MitID.
+Signaturgruppen Broker supports various setups utilizing SSO either directly through Signaturgruppen Broker or identity providers like MitID.

 This section will be updated at a later stage.
-Contact Signaturgruppen if you plan on utilizing SSO either directly through NEB or via MitID.
+Contact Signaturgruppen if you plan on utilizing SSO either directly through Signaturgruppen Broker or via MitID.